horvatovichlab/MSIWarp/README.md

 # MSIWarp
 **MSIWarp** is a flexible tool to perform mass alignment of Mass Spectrometry Imaging (MSI) spectra.
+A key feature of MSIWarp is its compatibility with centroid spectra.

 ## Installation